Wallis and Futuna country brief

 Bilateral economic and trade relationship

-Australian merchandise exports to Wallis and Futuna in 2011-12 totalled $5.4million (principally prepared and preserved meat, animal feed, heating and cooling components, and cereal preparations).
+Australian merchandise exports to Wallis and Futuna in 2012 totalled $3.9 million (principally prepared and preserved meat and cereal preparations).

 Wallis and Futuna is a member of the Secretariat of the Pacific Community (SPC), the Pacific Island Development Fund, and the South Pacific Tourism Organisation and is an associate member of the South Pacific Regional Environment Program (SPREP).
 Wallis and Futuna participated in the preparatory meetings of the Western and Central Pacific Fisheries Commission (WCPFC).
 In 2006 Wallis and Futuna became a Pacific Islands Forum Observer.